frasnym/Express-API-TypeScript-Boilerplate/README.md

-# NodeJS API Server Boilerplate
+# NodeJS API Server Boilerplate (Work In Progress)

 A boilerplate/starter project for quickly building APIs using NodeJS, TypeScrypt, Express & Sequelize